-Essential oils that can help with belly fat and weight loss include cinnamon, lemon, bergamot, ginger, grapefruit and clary sage oil.
+Essential oils that may help with belly fat and weight loss include cinnamon, lemon, bergamot, ginger, grapefruit and clary sage oil.

 Does vitamin E really help with hot flashes?

-Yes, vitamin E can provide relief from hot flashes.
-According to a 2007 study, vitamin E reduces the severity and frequency of hot flashes.
-And that study also states that vitamin E is “recommended for the treatment of hot flashes” (source).
+According to a 2007 study, women who took 400 IUs of vitamin E daily, for 4 weeks, experienced a statistically significant reduction in the severity and frequency of hot flashes.
+The study concluded that vitamin E is “recommended for the treatment of hot flashes” (source).